TinFoiKa/CEA-Parser/README.md

 I'll start with the cancellable stuff first, assuming that all data for our specific thrust use case must come from the **throat**, as this is where, according to GRC, $\dot{m}$ is at a maximum

-$M$ corresponds with symbol MACH NUMBER, -2 lines displaced from our parser breakpoint.
+$M$ corresponds with symbol MACH NUMBER, -2 lines displaced from our parser breakpoint `COMPOSITION DURING EXPANSION FROM INFINITE AREA COMBUSTOR`.
 However, as stated by the GRC paper, and corroborated on the CEA ouput, this is a constant $M=1$ at the throat.

 $A$ is total throat Area, which we are given on the deliverable sheet to be a range from $[1.3, 1.886, 2.96]in^2$, which I'll be converting to metric (preserving as many s.f.s as possible) as $[0.03302, 0.0479044, 0.075184]m^2$